bitberd/mirccloud/README.md

 - `/troll` - Get a random troll and post it to the channel.

+- `/say` - Send a message to the channel using the available filters.

 ## Coming soon

 - `/amsg`
 - `/perform`
+- `/alias`

 ## Available filters

 - `-repeat [n]` - Repeat a command n times.
 This filter can be used on any command (except /ascii and /troll atm LOL)
+- `-color [r,]` - Colorize text, currently only one option `-r` for random foreground and background for all characters.

 ## Example usage:

 - `/ascii http://wepump.in/ascii/lol.txt`
-- `/fb lol hey everyone -repeat 3`
+- `/fb lol hey everyone -repeat 3 -color r`
 - `/troll`

 ## Todo